 - Calendar.
 Many children like to know what is going on, what day it is, how many days until ____.
 Give them their own calendar so they can plan everything out.

-- Photo Album Little ones love looking at picture of family members and of themselves doing things or at special places.
+- Photo Album Little ones love looking at a picture of family members and of themselves doing things or at special places.
 Costco and digital photo site let you create a photo book of all the special people and special things the child has done.

 - Bird Feeder and Seed.
 Having a bird feeder outside a winder is very entertaining for kids to watch and helps get them interested in wildlife.
 You can also encourage them to recognize bird species and develop a lifelong interest!

 - Artwork Picture Frame.
 Displaying our children’s artwork is important and also very fun.
 But the fridge tends to get filled up and parents at times feel guilty for throwing anything away.
 An art cabinet hangs on the wall and allows you to change pictures out when a new masterpiece is created.